Ramesses III: Economic turmoil

-Conspiracy and death
+Assassination

-Thanks to the discovery of papyrus trial transcripts (dated to Ramesses III), it is now known that there was a plot against his life as a result of a royal harem conspiracy during a celebration at Medinet Habu.
+Thanks to the discovery of papyrus trial transcripts (dated to Ramesses III), it is now known that there was a plot against his life as a result of a royal harem conspiracy during a celebration at Medinet Habu On day 15 of month 2 of Shemu 1155 BCE.
 The conspiracy was instigated by Tiye, one of his three known wives (the others being Tyti and Iset Ta-Hemdjert), over whose son would inherit the throne.
 Tyti's son, Ramesses Amenherkhepshef (the future Ramesses IV), was the eldest and the successor chosen by Ramesses III in preference to Tiye's son Pentaweret.

 The trial documents show that many individuals were implicated in the plot.
 Chief among them were Queen Tiye and her son Pentaweret, Ramesses' chief of the chamber, Pebekkamen, seven royal butlers (a respectable state office), two Treasury overseers, two Army standard bearers, two royal scribes and a herald.
 There is little doubt that all of the main conspirators were executed: some of the condemned were given the option of committing suicide (possibly by poison) rather than being put to death.
 According to the surviving trial transcripts, a total of three separate trials were started, while 38 people were sentenced to death.
 The tombs of Tiye and her son Pentaweret were robbed and their names erased to prevent them from enjoying an afterlife.
 The Egyptians did such a thorough job of this that the only references to them are the trial documents and what remains of their tombs.

 Some of the accused harem women tried to seduce the members of the judiciary who tried them but were caught in the act.
 Judges who were involved were severely punished.

 Ramesses IV, the king's designated successor, assumed the throne upon his death rather than Pentaweret, who was intended to be the main beneficiary of the palace conspiracy.
 Moreover, Ramesses III died in his 32nd year before the summaries of the sentences were composed, but the same year that the trial documents record the trial and execution of the conspirators.